Do You Know the Golf Cart Laws in Your Area?

 In 2017, there were an estimated 18,300 golf cart injuries across the nation.
 In the last two years, golf cart crashes led to an estimated 35,000 trips to the ER.
 Though most are equipped with seat belts, their light-weight build and lower maximum speed make them vulnerable when driving in areas with motor vehicles.

-If a golf cart cannot exceed 20 mph, it is deemed a personal transportation vehicle (PTV) and is subject to the specific state and local laws set in place at that time.
+If a golf cart cannot exceed 20 mph, it is deemed a personal transportation vehicle (PTV) and is subject to the specific state and local golf cart laws set in place at that time.
 If a golf cart has been manufactured or doctored to exceed 20 mph, it is treated as a motor vehicle or low speed vehicle (LSV) under Federal law and thus must be equipped with certain safety features.
 This chart breaks down the different requirements for PTVs in North Carolina, PTVs in South Carolina and LSVs everywhere under federal law.

 Regardless of the type of golf cart and the safety features in place, these vehicles are drastically more dangerous in the event of a crash when it involves a regular-sized motor vehicle.
 For that reason, please always exercise caution and adhere to the rules of the road when behind the wheel of a golf cart.